jvcarli/cosmonauta.nvim/README.md

 # Cosmonauta.nvim

-Neovim custom configuration
+Neovim custom configuration for macos, Arch Linux and Windows.

-**DO NOT** copy this repository without reading the code as it's changing constantly and has not reached a stable state yet.
+The code here is constantly changing and **has NOT** reached a stable state yet.

+Usually it will be fine to copy this repository to `~/.config/nvim` and run `$ nvim` as it is.

 ## Requirements